galportnoy/Assembler-in-C/README.md

-This program is an a assembler translate to binary code an a assembly program.
+This program is an a assembler translate to binary code an assembly program.

 The files are divided to the preassembler , first pass , second pass, structure, file handlers and utils.